 Our tough Lancashire bees are well mannered and even behave themselves if the weather starts to chill or rain.

 Beekeeping is a highly accessible pass time.
-It should be an enjoyable and relaxing.
-It is also benefits mental health and wellbeing.
+It should be enjoyable and relaxing.
+It also benefits mental health and wellbeing.

 Depending what you want to achieve from your beekeeping there are techniques and equipment which can be used to minimise physical exertion and maximise accessibility.

 In our bespoke training apiary we can demonstrate a wide range of options that will make your beekeeping as stress-free as possible.
 We cater for beekeepers of all ages and physical/learning abilities.
 We also specialise in working with participants with accessibility challenges including mobility, motor function, visual/auditory impairment and learning challenges.